Important Information

 Dr. Marianne Köpf

-You can meet me by appointment in my office (room 1036 in the informatics/mathematics building) or by zoom.
+You can meet me by appointment in my office (room 1036 in the informatics/mathematics building).

 You may book an appointment via Moodle: Course: Consultation Hours QST/BEMP (tum.de)